Max Stern (gallery owner): Post-war

-Legacy
+Legacy and restitution claims

 Upon leaving Europe, Stern raised the level of art appreciation in Canada.
 He began donating to Canadian institutions in the mid-1950s and gave generously to several museums across Canada.
 He was especially generous to Montreal institutions, donating over 166 works.

 Stern died on a business trip in Paris in 1987.

 Honors he received included an honorary doctorate from Concordia University in 1985.
 The gallery continued to operate for more than a decade after Stern's death, closing in December 2000.

 The Max Stern Art Restitution Project was jointly created by the Hebrew University in Jerusalem, McGill University, Concordia University and the Holocaust Claims Processing Office in New York.
 The project's initiative has been to locate and recover works from the original Stern collection that were lost during the 1930s.
 The collection held an estimated 400 pieces in total.

 In 2016, the Max Stern Restitution Project recovered two Dutch Old Masters paintings – Ships in Distress on a Stormy Sea by Jan Porcellis and Landscape with Goats by Willem Buytewech the Younger.

 In 2017, a scheduled exhibition in Düsseldorf about Stern and the Restitution Project was abruptly cancelled due to local opposition, leading to intense controversy.

-In 2018, Düsseldorf’s Hargesheimer Auction House restituted Storm at Sea, by Johannes Hermanus Koekkoek (1778-1851) to representatives of the Max and Iris Stern Foundation and its three university beneficiaries — Concordia University and McGill University in Montreal and Hebrew University, Jerusalem.
+In 2018, Düsseldorf's Hargesheimer Auction House restituted Storm at Sea, by Johannes Hermanus Koekkoek (1778–1851) to representatives of the Max and Iris Stern Foundation and its three university beneficiaries — Concordia University and McGill University in Montreal and Hebrew University, Jerusalem.
 It was the 18th painting recovered on behalf of the Foundation.

+In 2019 the Lempertz auction house settled a claim related to the 1937 forced sale of Happy Family in Garden by Otto Heichert (1868–1946).